STAT540-UBC-2023/project-zinc/README.md

 ## Summary

 #### Batch Effect Evaluation
-+ Aim: To examine batch-effect in assessing suitablity for merging data from two experiments.
++ Aim: To examine batch-effect in assessing how suitabl it is to combine data from two experiments.
 Please check the [MicroarrayLinearRegression.md](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc.md) for more details.
-+ Results: Moderate batach effect was observed in SVD plots, as shown in these figures ([1](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-1.png), [2](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-2.png), [3](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-3.png)).
++ Results: Moderate batch effect was observed in SVD plots, as shown in these figures ([1](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-1.png), [2](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-2.png), [3](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-3.png)).

 #### Linear Model Fitting
-+ Aim: To examine the diferentially expressed genes across a variety of conditions (e.g., T2D status, BMI, and T2D:BMI interaction).
++ Aim: To examine the differentially expressed genes across a variety of conditions (e.g., T2D status, BMI, and T2D:BMI interaction).
 Detail analysis can be found in [MicroarrayLinearRegression.md](https://github.com/STAT540-UBC-2023/project-zinc/blob/main/MicroarrayLinearRegression/MicroarrayLinearRegressionSrc.md) for more details.
 + Results: For the first experiment (sample 1 to 48), 67 genes were found with significant differential expression (FDR<0.05) in T2D vs healthy samples using the simple regression model, as shown in figure 2.
 For the second experiment (sample 49 to 77), however, no genes passed the significance cut-off using the interactive model.
 The linear regression result for experiment 1 showed that T2D is associated with differential gene expression, which answered the first half of the biological question.
 However, the result from model 2 failed to reject the null hypothesis that BMI is not associated with differential gene expression.
 No significant differences in gene expression were found between obese and non-obese individuals with T2D.

 #### Gene Set Enrichment Analysis